paulhibbitts/test-docsify-open-course-starter-kit-canvaslms/README.md

 3. Go to **Settings** of your newly created repository, tap the **Pages** tab (on the left-hand side), choose **main branch/docs folder** and finally tap the **Save** button (see more details in the [Docsify documentation](https://docsify.js.org/#/deploy?id=github-pages))
 4. And you're done! (view your new site using the provided URL on the **Pages** tab - it can take up to 20 minutes for your site to be initially available)

-🔗 Change Linked GitHub Repository
+**Configure Linked GitHub Repository**
 ---
 1. Edit the file index.html in the 'docs' folder of repository
-2. Find the current GitHub repository URL https://github.com/hibbitts-design/docsify-open-course-starter-kit/tree/main/docs and replace it with your own repository URL, for example https://github.com/YourGitHubUsername/YourRepositoryName/tree/main/docs
+2. Find the original GitHub repository URL https://github.com/hibbitts-design/docsify-open-course-starter-kit/tree/main/docs and replace it with your own repository URL, for example https://github.com/YourGitHubUsername/YourRepositoryName/tree/main/docs
 3. Commit your changes

 💻 Editing your Docsify Site Pages